ao994/plant-pals/Deliverables/Submitted/D7/Verification_and_Validation.md

 #### INTERVIEW 3:

-Who was interviewed and who participated: _____ interviewed _____
+Who was interviewed and who participated: Karissa interviewed Susie <br>
-When: 2/2/24
+When: 4/28/24

 INTERVIEW NOTES

 What initially caught your eye upon opening the website?

+-   I immediately noticed that the front page is the discussion board, which provides a description of the purpose of the discussion board, which I thought was cool.
+I liked that I could immediately see the thoughts of different site users.

 Which task did you find most difficult?
 Why?

+-   The most difficult task was entering in my user & plant information because it took me a second to understand that the corresponding images were on the bottom of the page, and I didn't realize that there were two different buttons to save your profile info & plant info, so I filled it all out, hit upload "upload avatar", and lost everything I had added for my plant & had to re-input the info.

-Was there any feature that you didn’t notice initially?
+Was there any feature that you didn't notice initially?

+-   I didn't initially see the watering schedule

  What was the most difficult part of signing up?

+-   I don't think there was anything difficult about signing up, but maybe having a homepage with a spot prompting you to sign in/sign up would help any confusion that someone may have?

  Did you have any difficulties making your profile or watering schedule?

+-   The only difficulty I had was what I shared in the question above about the different buttons for the plant & personal info.

-Was there any color or design choices that stood out to you?
+Were there any color or design choices that stood out to you?
 In what way?

+-   I noticed the usage of a rose design for the sign up page, I noticed the mountains from the log-in page, which I thought was interesting for a plant website.
+I noticed the usage of green and brown to represent plants, and a red color for the website title in the corner as well as the usernames in the discussion forum, which helps it stand out as it is green's compliment.

 What was the best feature?

+-   I really like the search feature, especially since I looked up more plants than just "rosemary", and they all came up and provided useful information!

 What was the worst feature?

+-   The watering schedule might be the worst feature because I think its design of it could be adjusted to become more useful, maybe making it more like a checklist so you can add more plants to the watering schedule.

 Which buttons were difficult to find?

+-   It took me a second to register that "Terra Talk" was the discussion forum, so I would say that that was the most difficult button to find.